panzerdp/dmitripavlutin.com/content/posts/046-function-parameters/index.md

 `arguments` is a special array-like object that holds all the arguments the function was invoked with.

 As a better alternative to `arguments`, you can use the rest parameters feature.
-It as well holds the arguments list, however, it keeps them into an array.
+It holds as well the arguments list, however, it stores them into an array.

 Plus you can use regular parameters with rest parameter, the latter, however, must always be last in the params list.

 *What parameters feature do you use the most?
 Feel free to write a comment below!*